GSA/search-gov/README.markdown

 To change the defaults, like number of shards/replicas, edit this file:

-    $ sudo vi /usr/local/Cellar/elasticsearch/1.4.0/config/elasticsearch.yml
+    $ sudo vi /usr/local/Cellar/elasticsearch/1.4.4/config/elasticsearch.yml

     index.number_of_shards: 1
     index.number_of_replicas: 0

 For the time being, add this to the end of the file to re-enable MVEL scripting for sandboxed languages like Groovy:

-    script.disable_dynamic: sandbox
+    script.disable_dynamic: false

-You will need to re-install any plugins:
+You may need to re-install any plugins you were using locally:

     $ plugin -i elasticsearch/marvel/latest
     $ plugin -i polyfractal/elasticsearch-inquisitor
     $ plugin -i mobz/elasticsearch-head
+    $ plugin -i elasticsearch/elasticsearch-cloud-aws/2.4.1

 If you install Marvel, you probably don't want to monitor your local cluster, so add this to your `elastisearch.yml` file:

     marvel.agent.enabled: false